NZ-Liam-Zhong/Awesome_AI_for_Robotics_Learning_Notes/README.md

 This is a kind of domain randomization method.
 When training a robot policy based on imgaes input, the authors leverage the depth information and the basic layouts to match different kinds of similar objects to replace the original objects in the scene (The authors defind it as the "digital cousin") and render the new objects to form a new image.
 When training on different kinds of objects in the same layout, we can bridge the sim2real domain gap. **Tianyuan Dai, Josiah Wong, Yunfan Jiang, Chen Wang, Cem Gokmen, Ruohan Zhang, Jiajun Wu, Li Fei-Fei CoRL 2024**
 ![图片](https://github.com/user-attachments/assets/f85388b0-4bf7-4ddf-9874-74e83dc095bc)

+2.[RP1M: A Large-Scale Motion Dataset for Piano Playing with Bi-Manual Dexterous Robot Hands](https://openreview.net/forum?id=4Of4UWyBXE)Endowing robot hands with human-level dexterity is a long-lasting research objective.
+Bi-manual robot piano playing constitutes a task that combines challenges from dynamic tasks, such as generating fast while precise motions, with slower but contact-rich manipulation problems.
+Although reinforcement learning based approaches have shown promising results in single-task performance, these methods struggle in a multi-song setting.
+Our work aims to close this gap and, thereby, enable imitation learning approaches for robot piano playing at scale.
+To this end, we introduce the Robot Piano 1 Million (RP1M) dataset, containing bi-manual robot piano playing motion data of more than one million trajectories.
+We formulate finger placements as an optimal transport problem, thus, enabling automatic annotation of vast amounts of unlabeled songs.
+Benchmarking existing imitation learning approaches shows that such approaches reach state-of-the-art robot piano playing performance by leveraging RP1M. **Yi Zhao,Le Chen,Jan Schneider,Quankai Gao,Juho Kannala,Bernhard Schölkopf,Joni Pajarinen,Dieter Büchler CoRL 2024**

 ### (4) Inference Speed
 1. [Fast Inference from Transformers via Speculative Decoding](https://proceedings.mlr.press/v202/leviathan23a.html) Speculative Execution: an optimization technique, where a task is performed in parrallel, can accelerate inference without changing the model architecture, withing re-training, without changing the training procedures and without changing the model output distributions. **Yaniv Leviathan, Matan Kalman, Yossi Matias ICML 2023**
 ![image](https://github.com/user-attachments/assets/41a6eb6b-4e0d-4c24-90c9-eb64f644dfb2)